audeering/opensmile/README.md

 ---------

 openSMILE follows a dual-licensing model.
-Since the main goal of the project is a widespread use of the software to facilitate research in the field of machine learning from audio-visual signals, the source code and binaries are freely available for private, research, and educational use under an open-source license (see [LICENSE](LICENSE)).
+Since the main goal of the project is widespread use of the software to facilitate research in the field of machine learning from audio-visual signals, the source code, and binaries are freely available for private, research, and educational use under an open-source license (see [LICENSE](LICENSE)).
 It is not allowed to use the open-source version of openSMILE for any sort of commercial product.